draekris/Barrage/README.md

 It _is_ pretty neat though, in my opinion, and I hope you like it.

 ### Installation/use:
+Preliminary versions are provided in the Barrage-"your operating system"-x64.zip files.
+Download the appropriate one (for Windows, win32), unzip it, and launch the executable (for Windows, Barrage.exe).
+Note that the application is completely unsigned, so your antivirus might throw a fit.
+(If you're concerned about security, please feel free to inspect the source and build your own executable from it.)

-A distributable version of this application is not currently provided, though there will be one once all the main features are complete and debugged.
+There will be proper distributable versions once all the main features are complete and debugged.
 If you would like to try it out and/or help with development, you'll need to install and have a basic understanding of [Node](https://nodejs.org/en/), and preferably Electron and Git as well.

 ### TODO:
 ##### Currently working on: